nagars/Interview_Task_2022/README.md

-# Pixxel_Task

 ## Description:
-Temporary repository for the Pixxel interview task.
+Temporary repository for xxx company interview task.

 ## Objective:
 Design the firmware for a watch in c